wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/07-Custom-Database-Tables/02-Interacting-with-custom-tables.md

 As you can see, the `get_results()` method returns an array of objects where each object is a single row retrieved from the table.
 Alternatively, you can provide a second parameter to the function to specify the desired output type.
 For example, to retrieve rows as associative arrays instead of objects, you can use the `ARRAY_A` constant.

+To select values from the database by running generic queries, you can also use any of the following methods within the `wpdb` class depending on the return type you're wanting:

+- [`get_var()`](https://developer.wordpress.org/reference/classes/wpdb/get_var/) – Returns a single value.
+- [`get_row()`](https://developer.wordpress.org/reference/classes/wpdb/get_row/) – Returns an entire, single row in the desired output type.
+- [`get_col()`](https://developer.wordpress.org/reference/classes/wpdb/get_col/) – Returns an entire, single column as a one-dimensional array.

 ### Dynamic Queries

 Let's assume you now want to add a new feature that allows user to filter reviews by their star rating.
 The SQL query will ultimately be the same except for which star rating the user selects.